Hired a debt settlement company and got sued – what now?

 My immediate answers are going to be more of a benefit to later readers of this page who may be considering hiring the typical debt negotiation firm, but will also help me offer you more foundational feedback about what you do next, and how to navigate the lawsuits with Wells Fargo.

-- When you hired the negotiation company, were you still current with your credit card payments?
+- When you hired the settlement company, were you still current with your credit card payments?

 - If you were not current, how many months late were you?